Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Preliminaries

 However, data collected from practical systems is rarely noise-free.
 In particular, the offline data $u_{\mathrm{d}}, y_{\mathrm{d}}$ and the resulting trajectory library $H_{\mathrm{d}}$ in \eqref{eqn:predictor-data-matrix} may be corrupted by 1) ``variance'' noises that enter the process dynamics and output measurement, 2) and ``bias'' errors induced by nonlinear dynamics beyond LTI \cite{dorfler2022bridging}.
 To address these issues, various regularization and data preprocessing techniques have been proposed to extend the basic \method{DeePC} \eqref{eqn:DeePC}.
 These include $l_1$/$l_2$ regularization \cite{dorfler2022bridging}, $\gamma$-\texttt{DDPC} \cite{sader2023causality}, low-rank approximation~\cite{markovsky2016missing}, singular-value decomposition~\cite{zhang2023dimension}.
 While some works \cite{zhang2023dimension,dorfler2022bridging,mattsson2024equivalence,sader2023causality} have explored the relationship among different schemes, most of them are carried out on a case-by-case basis.
 One notable exception~is~\cite{dorfler2022bridging}, which employs a principled bi-level optimization framework to investigate the interplay between direct and indirect data-driven control.

-We here adopt the same bi-level optimization principle as~\cite{dorfler2022bridging} to systematically explore the effects of regularization in direct \underline{D}ata-\underline{d}riven \underline{P}redictive \underline{C}ontrol (\method{DDPC}).
-In particular, we consider a nested bi-level \method{DDPC}, \\ where we process the offline data $H_{\mathrm{d}}$ (see \eqref{eqn:predictor}) in the inner identification \eqref{eqn:bi-level-inner} before using it for the outer online control \eqref{eqn:bi-level-pred}.
+We here adopt the same bi-level optimization principle as~\cite{dorfler2022bridging} to systematically explore the effects of regularization in direct data-driven predictive control (\method{DDPC}).
+In particular, we consider a nested bi-level \method{DDPC}, \\ The inner problem \eqref{eqn:bi-level-inner} processes the offline data $H_{\mathrm{d}}$ (see \eqref{eqn:predictor}), which may be collected from non-deterministic LTI systems or nonlinear systems, and then the resulting predictor is used in the outer online control \eqref{eqn:bi-level-pred}.
 This bi-level formulation, often referred to as indirect \method{DDPC}, is modular and consists of two well-separated components: an inner identification layer and an outer model-based predictive control layer.
 Before discussing its connections and distinctions with existing schemes, let us further clarify the notation in \eqref{eqn:bi-level}.
 In the outer problem, the term $\|y\|_Q^2+\|u\|_R^2$ denotes the usual one $\sum_{k=t}^{t+N-1}\big(\|y(k)\|_Q^2 + \|u(k)\|_R^2\big)$, and we have introduced a slack variable $\sigma_y$ with constraint $\Gamma$ and a regularization term $\|\sigma_y\|_2^2$ with $\lambda_y > 0$.
 This ensures constraint feasibility despite noise, as used in~\cite{markovsky2021behavioral,berberich2020data}.
-In the inner problem, $J_{\mathrm{id}}(\cdot,\cdot)$ denotes a suitable identification loss, and the constraint ${H} \in\mathcal{S}$ enforces some prior data structures from LTI systems.
+In the inner problem, $J_{\mathrm{id}}(\cdot,\cdot)$ denotes a suitable loss function, and the constraint ${H} \in\mathcal{S}$ enforces prior data structures.
 We will clarify our choice of ${H} \in\mathcal{S}$ in Section \ref{section:bi-level-formulation}.